Cumminsville Killer: Mary McDonald

-On April 30, 1904, 32-year-old Mary McDonald, from Saginaw, Michigan, was horribly murdered at the Big Four Railroad railways.
+On April 30, 1904, 32-year-old Mary McDonald, from Saginaw, Michigan, was murdered at the Big Four Railroad railways.
 McDonald lived with 24-year-old Mrs. Finley on East Seventh Street, and on the date of the murder, she had been spotted by several witnesses in the vicinity of Chester Park.
 Later on, McDonald visited the homes of the Stagmans, near Knowlton's Corner, with Charles Stagman later driving her back to the city.
 At around 11 o'clock, he left her on College Hill-Main Street, and that was the last seen of her.

 In the morning, the dying McDonald was found on the railway by a freight train engineer and taken to the city hospital, where she only managed to say her name before succumbing to her injuries.
 She had a bruise on the back of her head, her left leg being severed up to the knee, and had been robbed of all her money.
 There were two theories surrounding her death: that she had been murdered because of jealousy or that the drunken McDonald, allegedly accompanied by somebody, had met her end by an incoming train.
 Neither theory could be backed up by evidence, especially the latter, as conductors and motormen questioned around the city did not recall a woman resembling McDonald boarding a street car.
 Soon following her death, the case was quickly forgotten.